AKA: Jungle Taitei Leo (2009), Jungle Taitei (2009), Jungle Taitei Leo: Yuuki ga Mirai wo Kaeru, Jungle Emperor Leo: The Brave Can Change the Future

 Final Score: 7/10 points

 Content Warning: Jungle Emperor Leo (2009) is still a family-friendly watch like the other examples involving that white lion, but this is one of the most chaotic ones out there.
 The violence gets bloody at times.
 Characters get shot, electrocuted, crushed, and mauled (both humans and animals become victims here).
-One very disturbing scene involves the carnivorous locusts swarming over a flock of birds and skeletons rain down.
+One very disturbing scene involves the carnivorous locusts swarming over a flock of birds and skeletons raining down.
 Ooyama calls Toto a “bastard” when looking at the footage of the panther killing his soldiers.
-There are some dark themes such as animal experimentation, abuse, extinct species and severe environmental damage where the “old jungle” that some of the adult animals remember involved a wasteland that’s implied to have been caused by mankind and several animals died in their exodus.
+There are some dark themes such as animal experimentation, abuse, extinct species, and severe environmental damage where the “old jungle” that some of the adult animals remember involved a wasteland that’s implied to have been caused by mankind and several animals died in their exodus.

 All photos property of their respective owners and used under US “Fair Use” laws.
 Jungle Emperor Leo (2009) is property of Goro Taniguchi and Tezuka Productions.
 The soundtrack image is from Amazon UK and is property of Tezuka Productions